WEZL: History

 "The Weasel" had the number one morning show for years prior to the arrival of Mike Tyler in January 1999.
 Tyler, Griffin and Janet Walsh fell to number 5 but regained the top spot in Fall 1999.
+In the 2000s, the station stopped calling itself "The Weasel" most of the time, instead simply using its dial position and call letters.